 For example, we’d like to expand the number of community gardens in the region as a way to increase residents’ self-reliance and our regions’ food security, but first we must gather information on how many people are interested in growing their own food, cooking with it, and how many would like to learn how to preserve some of the excess produce from their garden for the winter or for sale at a local farmers’ market?
 Who has land available for a community garden, how many people have interest in the vicinity of that land?

-1. Columbia River Gorge 5-County Community Food Assessment Executive Summary
+Read more: Columbia River Gorge 5-County Community Food Assessment Full Document

 We are happy to share survey templates and other tools with organizations looking to launch their own CFA.